alplky/sql-challenge/README.md

 ## Bonus
 In a Jupyter Notebook, import the SQL database into Pandas and create an engine via SQLalchemy to read the tables and create the following graphs:
-1. A histogram to visualise the most common salary ranges for employees.
+1. A histogram to visualize the most common salary ranges for employees.
 2. A bar chart of average salary by title.

 #### Import the SQL database into Pandas